 In the evening, our goal is to photograph one of the most photogenic areas in Death Valley National Park: The Mesquite Sand Dunes.
 These are the most iconic dunes in the park for good reason.
 Here, you’ll find infinite sand dunes of different heights surrounded by picturesque mountains.
 This is a vast area and the shape of the dunes changes every year, but we will head to the area where you can usually find the best dunes to photograph them under the golden sunset light.

-A $1,000 non-refundable deposit is required to reserve your spot for this workshop.
+A $1,500 deposit is required to reserve your spot for this photo tour.
 You can also pay in full at any time.
-The remaining balance is due on December 16th, 2022.
+The remaining balance is due 90 days before the start date of the tour.
 If the remaining balance is not paid in full by the due date, you will lose your spot.

 What you learn during the workshop will vary according to your goals and skills.
 Your instructors are professional photographers with extensive experience who will help you take your photography to the next level: